prasdud/timmy-web-crawler/readme.md

-this is a webcrawler written in python.
+This is a webcrawler written in python.

-will be used to crawl a domain and get all subdomains, sites, files hosted on it.
+You can use it to crawl a domain and get all subdomains, sites, files hosted on it.

 to be used purely for educational purposes.